Skip to Main Content Close

 What States Have Four-Day School Weeks?

-Several states have introduced four day school weeks, including Colorado, New Mexico, Idaho, Oklahoma, and Oregon.
-In fact, 60 percent of Colorado’s districts and around 40 percent of New Mexico and Oregon’s districts have implemented a four-day school week.
-These schedules most often get rid of classes on Friday, and they usually add around an hour per day when school is in session.
+Several states have introduced four-day school weeks, including Colorado, New Mexico, Idaho, Oklahoma, and Oregon.
+60 percent of Colorado’s districts and around 40 percent of New Mexico and Oregon’s districts have implemented a four-day school week.
+These schedules most often get rid of classes on Fridays, and they usually add around an hour per day when school is in session.
 Four-day school week schedules achieve an average of around 148 school days per year, which is 32 days fewer than the national average of 180 school days.

-Many experts believe that recess can be profoundly beneficial for a student’s academic performance, behavior, life skills, and more.
+Many experts believe that recess can be profoundly beneficial for a student’s academic performance, behavior, life skills, and more; kids need an outlet for their energy throughout the school day and sometimes that means playing out on the merry-go-rounds.
 Check out our infographic on the benefits of recess to find out more.
 We also did an extensive analysis of recess policies across the United States — check out how your state compares.

 Required Instruction Time by State